liquidnft/lnft/README.md

 # LNFT

-LNFT is a web-based platform for issuing non-fungible tokens on the [Bitcoin Liquid Network](https://blockstream.com/liquid/).
-Blockstream sponsored its development and is hosting an exemplary curated instance of it for use by Bitcoin artists at [Raretoshi](https://raretoshi.com)<sup>*</sup>.
+LNFT is a web-based platform for issuing and transacting with non-fungible tokens on the [Bitcoin Liquid Network](https://blockstream.com/liquid/).
+Blockstream is sponsoring its development and hosting an exemplary curated instance of it for use by Bitcoin artists at [Raretoshi](https://raretoshi.com).

-<sup>*</sup> The plan is to separate out any Raretoshi-specific features from the core platform functionality so that anyone can adapt the platform to host their own Liquid-based NFT site but that's currently a work in progress
+The plan is to separate out any Raretoshi-specific features from the core platform functionality so that anyone can adapt the platform to host their own Liquid-based NFT site but that's currently a work in progress

 ## Features